I topped up my cell phone plan today in Da Nang, and I thought putting together a guide on Vietnam SIM cards for travelers would be a good idea.

 → If you’re going this route, I would pre-order a SIM card through Klook.
 The reviews are good, and you’ll know what you’re paying upfront by doing it this way.
 No airport haggling after a long flight.
 You’ll also be able to pay with a credit card, which isn’t always possible at random airport kiosks.

-→ Here’s a strategy for that—pre-order the cheapest SIM card from Klook for airport pick-up so you’re connected shortly after your arrival.
+→ Here’s a strategy for longer stays: pre-order the cheapest SIM card from Klook for airport pick-up so you’re connected shortly after your arrival.
 Then, later, go to a local and official store in whatever city you’re in and get an official plan from Viettel, Mobifone, or Vinaphone.
 Bring your passport.

-eSIMs & SIM Cards for Longer Trips/Living in Vietnam
+SIM Cards & eSIMs for Living in Vietnam

 To summarize some of the above, if you’re heading to Vietnam on a longer trip (or prefer an official plan with a local number), you should plan on going to an official Viettel, Mobifone, or Vinaphone store inside the city.

-→ The eSIM and SIM strategies for longer stays:
+→ eSIM and SIM card strategies for longer stays:

 - Buy an Airalo eSIM before your trip so you’re connected when you land.
 Then, after you’re settled, head to an official store.